What every runner craves is some support and humour during their run. But who can provide such support and wit? Luckily there are hecklers everywhere.

-"I was half way through the 200m journey to the sweet shop to pick up some Pringles and a giant bar of Galaxy to take back home and eat while watching Coronation Street and I saw some idiot running.
+"I was half way through the 200 yard journey from my house to the local store to pick up some Pringles to take back home and eat while watching TV and I saw this idiot running.
 It annoyed me, really.
 Just get in a car and drive.
 What's wrong with you?"

 The Long Run

 "Keep running, you'll get there in the end!"